oqtane/oqtane.framework/README.md

 # Latest Release

-[6.2.0](https://github.com/oqtane/oqtane.framework/releases/tag/v6.2.0) was released on September 9, 2025 and is a major release including 57 pull requests by 4 different contributors, pushing the total number of project commits all-time over 7000.
+[6.2.1](https://github.com/oqtane/oqtane.framework/releases/tag/v6.2.1) was released on September 29, 2025 and is a maintenance release including 65 pull requests by 6 different contributors, pushing the total number of project commits all-time over 7100.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 # Try It Now!